joochanshin/Interview-Prep/Data Science/dataScience.md

 **Answer**: Basically, an interaction is when the effect of one factor (input variable) on the dependent variable (output variable) differs among levels of another  factor.

+7. What is selection bias?

+**Answer**: Selection bias is the bias introduced by the selection of individuals, groups or data for analysis in such a way that proper randomization is not achieved, thereby ensuring that the sample obtained is not representative of the population intended to be analyzed.

+8. What is an example of a dataset with a non-Gaussian distribution?

+**Answer**: The Maxwell-Boltzmann distribution is a probability distribution mainly used in physics and statistical mechanics.
+The distribution, which describes the kinetic energy of air particles in a particular sample, was devised by James C. Maxwell and Ludwig Boltzmann.

+9. What is the Binomial Probability Formula?

+**Answer**: